Methmatb/BDA_Mahout_Tutorial/README.md

 # BDA_Mahout_Tutorial
-This contains the steps and scripts of building a recommendation tutorial provided by AWS
+This contains the steps and scripts of building a recommendation system using mahout.This is a tutorial provided by AWS

 1. Initiallize the cluster using Quick options in AWS as hown in the video part1<br/>
     Then SSH to the cluster using putty

 2. Get the MovieLens data<br/>
     wget http://files.grouplens.org/datasets/movielens/ml-1m.zip<br/>